gruntwork-io/cloud-nuke/README.md

 ### Install via package manager

-Note that all the different package managers are third party.
-The third party Terragrunt packages may not be updated with the latest version, but are often close.
+Note that package managers are third party.
+The third party cloud-nuke packages may not be updated with the latest version, but are often close.
 Please check your version against the latest available on the [releases page](https://github.com/gruntwork-io/cloud-nuke/releases).
 If you want the latest version, the recommended installation option is to [download from the releases page](https://github.com/gruntwork-io/cloud-nuke/releases).

 - **macOS:** You can install cloud-nuke using [Homebrew](https://brew.sh/): `brew install cloud-nuke`.

-- **Linux:** Most Linux users can use [Homebrew](https://docs.brew.sh/Homebrew-on-Linux): `brew install terragrunt`.
+- **Linux:** Most Linux users can use [Homebrew](https://docs.brew.sh/Homebrew-on-Linux): `brew install cloud-nuke`.

 ## Usage